-To train our neural network surrogate model, we generate 3,458,432 spectra, which are subdivided into 2,446,784 (${\sim}70$\%) for training, 689,536 (${\sim}20$\%) for validation, and 322,112 (${\sim}10$\%) for testing (for considerations about data set size, see Appendix \ref{app:datasetsize}).
+To train our neural-network surrogate model, we generate 3,458,432 spectra, which are subdivided into 2,446,784 spectra (${\sim}70$\%) for training, 689,536 spectra (${\sim}20$\%) for validation, and 322,112 specra (${\sim}10$\%) for testing (for considerations about data set size, see Appendix \ref{app:datasetsize}).
 Model parameters come from the uniform distribution bound by the limits listed in Table \ref{tbl:hd189paramspace}.
 Each spectrum spans 280--7100 cm$^{-1}$ at a resolution of 1.0 cm$^{-1}$ and corresponds to the planet's emitted flux in erg s$^{-1}$ cm$^{-1}$.

-When processing the BART inputs/outputs for our neural network, we simplify the neural network inputs by transforming the planet mass into the surface gravity, since this is a factor in the integration to calculate the spectrum.
-We assume a host star of radius 0.756 $R_\odot$ with a temperature of 5000 K to calculate the $T(p)$ profiles; since $\beta$ acts as a scaling factor on the related term \citep[Eq.\ 15 of][]{LineEtal2013apjRetrieval1}, it can compensate for different stellar fluxes.
+When processing the BART inputs/outputs for our neural network, we simplify the neural-network inputs by transforming the planet mass into the surface gravity, because this is a factor in the integration to calculate the spectrum.
+We assume a host star of radius 0.756 $R_\odot$ with a temperature of 5000 K to calculate the $T(p)$ profiles; because $\beta$ acts as a scaling factor on the related term \citep[Eq.\ 15 of][]{LineEtal2013apjRetrieval1}, it can compensate for different stellar fluxes.

 We normalize the input and output data by (1) taking the logarithm of the output spectra, (2) standardizing the inputs and (log) outputs by subtracting the training mean and dividing by the training standard deviation, and (3) scaling the standardized inputs and outputs to be in the range [-1, 1].
 The neural network's input layer corresponds to the 12 inputs described above, with surface gravity replacing planetary mass.
 The hidden layers consist of Conv1d(256)L(0.05) -- Dense(4096)L(0.05) -- Dense(4096)L(0.05) -- Dense(4096)L(0.05) -- Dense(4096)L(0.05).
 Conv1d$(n)$ indicates a 1D convolutional layer with $n$ feature maps and a kernel size of 3.
 L$(m)$ indicates a leaky rectified linear unit (ReLU) activation function with slope $m$ for $x < 0$.
 The dense output layer has 6821 nodes, corresponding to the emitted spectrum over the defined wavenumber grid, with a ReLU activation function.
 For details on our model selection process, see Appendix \ref{app:gridsearch}.